Governance

 Data sovereignty means data is subject to the laws of the country or region where it is stored or processed.
 Some sectors and jurisdictions require data to stay within certain borders (e.g. UK, EU) for regulatory or national security reasons.

-Why it matters for businesses
+Why it matters

 If you send data to a cloud AI provider in the US, it may be subject to US law (e.g. CLOUD Act).
 UK and EU regulations often require or prefer data to remain in the UK/EU.
 Healthcare, finance, and government have stricter requirements.
 Choosing where your data lives affects compliance and risk.